intel/code-base-investigator/docs/source/compilation-databases.rst

     improve the quality of CBI's results.
 Other generators (such as "Unix Makefiles") may use response (:code:`.rsp`) files to pass command-line options, and any options passed this way will not be respected by CBI.
+    You may need to install Ninja on your system (e.g., with :code:`pip install ninja` or similar).

 This :code:`compile_commands.json` file includes all the commands required to build the code, corresponding to the commands that would be executed if we were